amrondonp/Battle-ship/README.md

 Battle ship game implemented in java.
 You can play against the AI, also against your friends over the network!

+### Download

+You can find a demo version on our releases. or via [direct download link](https://github.com/amrondonp/BattleShip-Game-Java/releases/download/0.1/battleShip.zip)

 ### Screenshots

 Main activity - game